 Subnautica 2 console commands: turn on god mode, unlock all blueprints, craft without resources, and change your FOV

-Modders have already unlocked Subnautica 2's debug console to allow you to use cheats.
+Modders have already unlocked Subnautica 2's debug console to allow you to use cheats and spawn resources using item ID codes.

 Modders sure work fast, huh?
 Subnautica 2 has only just launched into early access and already there are mods for it, including a couple that a lot of players will be keenly interested in.

 If you were wondering if Subnautica 2 had a debug console like the original game, it doesn't—at least not officially.
-However, modders have uncovered a debug console and with a couple quick mod installs you can access it yourself, letting you use Subnautica 2 console commands to enable cheats like god mode, instant item spawning, and the unlocking of all blueprints and recipes.
+However, modders have uncovered a debug console and with a couple quick mod installs you can start using Subnautica 2 console commands to enable cheats like god mode and gain access to all of the blueprints and recipes in the game.
+You can also use Subnautica 2 item ID codes, which you'll find below, to add resources and items to your inventory.

 You can even change your FOV in Subnautica 2 using console commands, an option not included in the game yet.